heliossun/heliossun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I'm Guohao, a Ph.D. candidate studying Maching Learning at the [School of Information](https://www.rit.edu/computing/school-of-information), Rochester Institute of Technology (RIT), advised by [Zhiqiang Tao](https://ztao.cc/).
+I'm Guohao, a Ph.D. candidate studying Machine Learning at the [School of Information](https://www.rit.edu/computing/school-of-information), Rochester Institute of Technology (RIT), advised by [Zhiqiang Tao](https://ztao.cc/).
-My research focuses on data-centric approaches to vision–language modeling, with an emphasis on perception, reasoning, and reliable generalization in multimodal systems.
-I am particularly interested in improving vision–language models through preference optimization, latent reasoning, and hallucination mitigation, grounded in probabilistic and information-theoretic principles.
+My research focuses on data-centric approaches to vision–language modeling, with an emphasis on perception, reasoning, and representation learning.
+I am particularly interested in addressing the fundamental issues grounded in probabilistic and information-theoretic principles.